markterweele/windows-itpro-docs/windows/privacy/diagnostic-data-viewer-powershell.md

 ### View diagnostic event categories

 Each event shows the diagnostic event categories that it belongs to.
 These categories define how events are used by Microsoft.
 The categories are shown as numeric identifiers.
-For more information about these categories, see [Windows Diagnostic Data](./windows-diagnostic-data.md).

-To view the diagnostic category represented by each numeric identifier and what the category means, you can run the command:
+To view the diagnostic category represented by each numeric identifier and what the category means, you can run the following command:

 ```powershell
 PS C:\> Get-DiagnosticDataTypes